Spanish Armada: English Counter-Armada

 The expedition ended in a heavy defeat and none of the objectives were achieved.
 Dozens of ships were lost, thousands of English soldiers and sailors died, and heavy economic losses were incurred, in a similar disaster to the Spanish Armada.
 The attempt to restore the Portuguese Crown from Spain was unsuccessful, and the opportunity to strike a decisive blow against the weakened Spanish Navy was lost.
 The expedition depleted the financial resources of England's treasury, which had been carefully restored during the long reign of Elizabeth I. Through this lost opportunity, Philip II's naval power marked a revival through the next decade.
 The following year he sent 37 ships with 6,420 men to Brittany where they established a base of operations on the Blavet river.
-The English and Dutch ultimately failed to disrupt the various fleets of the Indies despite the great number of military personnel mobilized every year.
+The English and Dutch ultimately failed to disrupt the various fleets of the Indies despite the great number of military personnel mobilised every year.

 Course of the war

-During the course of the war, the Spanish struggled to gain control of the English Channel or stop the English intervention in Flanders or English privateer transatlantic raids.
-From their base in Brittany, Spanish corsairs did make several incursions on the English coast and plundered English and Dutch ships.
-The Spanish launched a number of small scale attacks such as the Raid on Mount's Bay in Cornwall on 26 July 1595, where over two days, Penzance, Newlyn, Mousehole, and Paul were raided and torched.
-Another smaller raid on Cawsand bay, also in Cornwall, took place the following year but ended in failure.
-In June 1596, England and the United Dutch Provinces sent a second armada to Spain, where they seized and held Cadiz for two weeks causing economic losses, but failed to seize the treasure fleet.
-After this, three more armadas were sent by Spain – the second sent in 1596 (126–140 ships) was scattered by a storm, as was the third sent the following year (140 ships), with a number captured or sunk by the English fleet.
-The last Armada (33 ships) sent in October 1601 to Ireland, ended with the surrender at Kinsale three months later.
-The conflict subsequently wound down with diminishing military actions, finally ending with the signing of the Treaty of London in August 1604.
+During the course of the war, the Spanish struggled to gain control of the English Channel and to halt English transatlantic privateering.
+One of the first major English offensives after the failure of the Spanish Armada was the English Armada of 1589, a large expedition sent against Spain which ended in failure at Corunna and Lisbon, frustrating English hopes of destroying Spanish naval power.
+From their base in Brittany, Spanish corsairs made several incursions on the English coast and plundered English and Dutch shipping.
+The Spanish also launched a number of attacks on the English coast, including the Raid on Mount's Bay in Cornwall in August 1595, during which Penzance, Newlyn, Mousehole and Paul were raided and burned, followed by a smaller but unsuccessful attack on Cawsand the following year.

+English offensive operations also met with mixed results.
+The Drake and Hawkins expedition of 1595–1596 failed to secure lasting gains in the Caribbean: the English were repulsed at the Battle of San Juan in November 1595 and again during Drake's Assault on Panama in January 1596.
+In June 1596, England and the United Dutch Provinces sent an expedition to Spain which captured and sacked Cádiz, holding the city for roughly two weeks and inflicting substantial economic damage, but failing to intercept the Spanish treasure fleet.
+Meanwhile, the English Islands Voyage of 1597 failed to destroy the Spanish fleet or intercept the treasure convoy in the Azores.
+After Cádiz, Spain sent three more armadas.
+The armada of 1596 was scattered by storms before it could achieve its objectives; the armada of 1597 was likewise disrupted, with several vessels captured or destroyed by the English; and the last armada, sent to Ireland in October 1601, ended in surrender after the Siege of Kinsale in January 1602.
+Large-scale operations gradually diminished thereafter, and the conflict formally ended with the Treaty of London in 1604.